B4PzwL3YVGa6/sparrowdo/README.md

 very common and highly useful I add a proper core-dsl method for it.
 In case you need core-dsl wrappers for new plugins - let me know!

-[Here](/core-dsl.md) is the list of core-dsl function available at current Sparrowdo version.
+[Here](/core-dsl.md) is the list of core-dsl function available at the current Sparrowdo version.

 # Running sparrowdo scenario